 Documenting hazardous waste training

-For compliance purposes, you should keep detailed records of all training activities.
-A digital spreadsheet or learning management system is a great way to do this.
-Not only does documentation allow you to provide evidence of compliance, but it’s also essential for internal process improvement.
+For compliance purposes, you should keep detailed records of all hazardous waste training activities.
+For instance, digital spreadsheet or learning management system is a great way to do this.
+Not only does documentation allow you to provide evidence of compliance, but it’s also essential for internal process improvement for hazardous waste awareness.

 All this information can help you maintain hazardous waste awareness at your site or facility.
 This means fewer EHS incidents and a better chance of implementing effective control measures for the future.